Eden Robinson (athlete): 2024

 October 2024, she was named Welsh junior athlete of the year.

 2025

 In November 2024, she was named by British Athletics on the Olympic Futures Programme for 2025.
 She was named in the British team for the heptathlon at the 2025 European Athletics U20 Championships in Tampere.
 At the championships, she set a personal best 13.82s in the 100m hurdles, before equalling her personal best in the high jump with 1.62 metres.
 With 13.99m in the shot put, she had the second-furthest distance in the field and placed fourth after the first day of competition before finishing the contest on day in fifth place with a total of 5648 points.
 In October 2025, she was retained on the British Athletics Olympic Futures Programme for 2025/26.

+2026

+Competing for the University of Florida, Robinson scored 5,558 points for the heptathlon at the SEC Championships in May 2026.
+Her performances included personal bests of 2:14.35 in the 800 metres and 35.96m in the javelin.

 Personal life

 She is the daughter of British long jumper Michelle Griffith-Robinson and Welsh rugby union international player Matthew Robinson.
-She has brothers Reese and Elijah.
+She has siblings Reese and Elijah.